Miroryt/rl-tms-navigation/README.md

 ```

 - In this virtual env:
-- Download (or clone) this repository
+- Clone this repository
 - Install requirements

 ```shell
 cd rl-tms-navigation/src
 pip install -r requirements.txt
 ```

+Now you need to change two hardcoded paths in 'rl-tms-navigation/src/kuka_ros2_env.py', path to 'my_world.sdf' and path to 'iiwa14.urdf', depending on where they are located
+in your machine.
+After that, you need to replace the gazebo launch files [gazebo.launch.py](https://github.com/lbr-stack/lbr_fri_ros2_stack/blob/jazzy/lbr_bringup/launch/gazebo.launch.py) and [gazebo.py](https://github.com/lbr-stack/lbr_fri_ros2_stack/blob/jazzy/lbr_bringup/lbr_bringup/gazebo.py)
+to the ones found in this repository (with the same names).

-lbr-stack directory handles the simulation.
+Now the lbr-stack directory handles the simulation.
 In a new terminal:

 ```shell
 cd lbr-stack